FelixV/NaomiBoot/README.md

 Removing Games
 =====
-If you want / need to remove games from the web front-end, you will need to edit the index.html file in the /var/www/ folder, open it with your favourite text editor (I recommend notepad++) and find your will see plenty of lines like this:
+If you want / need to remove games from the web front-end, you will need to edit the index.html file in the /var/www/ folder, open it with your favourite text editor (I recommend notepad++) and you will see plenty of lines like this:

     <figure><a href="javascript:void(0)" class="thumb label inside bottom" data-label="RomName" onclick="RomName();"><img src="roms/RomName/RomName.jpg" alt="RomName" /></a></figure>